neon-coder/neon-coder/README.md

 - 👋 Hi all , My name is Vedanth Kante
-- 👀 I’m interested in html css python javascript
+- 👀 I’m interested in HTML, CSS, Javascript and Python
-- 🌱 I’m currently learning CSS
+- 🌱 I’m currently learning HTML and CSS
-- 💞️ I’m looking to collaborate on html and css
+- 💞️ I’m looking for collaborate on HTML and CSS
-- 📫 How to reach me reach me at vedanth199321@outlook.com
+- 📫 Reach me @ vedanth199321@outlook.com

--  hobbies-
+-  Hobbies-
 💻  I like to code
+ - 📰 I love to read newspaper comics

--  What I hate
+-  I Hate
 - 🌐 To become noob websites developer

 - What I love